Education in New Brunswick: History

 As higher education in New Brunswick is summarized on a separate page, the text below relates primarily to primary and secondary education.

 From the year of the scission of the province from Nova Scotia, 1784, until 1802 there was no law in New Brunswick about government-funded education.
 In 1802, an Act to enable Parish Schools to be funded publicly was passed by the Assembly.
 Later on, in 1805 and again in 1816 Grammar Schools were enabled; it seems that the Grammar School (and its attached funding) was available only to county shire towns.
-The Parish Schools, which were permitted only elementary education, initially were controlled by the Justices of the Peace; later they fell under Parish School trustees.
+The Parish Schools, which were permitted only elementary education, were initially controlled by the Justices of the Peace; later they fell under Parish School trustees.
 By contrast, the Grammar Schools by fiat from the first had instituted boards of governors and were responsible for both elementary and secondary education.
 Grammar Schools were to teach English Grammar, Latin, Greek, Orthography, Geography, and Mathematics.
 The 1816 Act granted each Board £100, provided that the local contribution was at least £50.
 Neither Parish nor Grammar schools were free at this time, however regulations mandated that a small number of students (usually four or five) were to be admitted free of charge.
 The first schools in the province were often only one-room schoolhouses.
 After 1833, school boards were required to divide their territory into districts, and £20 per district school was granted by the province if the work were considered satisfactory.
 The local voters were taxed to fund the other £20 of district expenditure.

 The churches were of course free to operate schools without interference from the government.
 This occurred in a great number of places; the Catholic church in particular constructed prominent and grandiose buildings, such as the Convent at St.-Louis-de-Kent depicted at right.
 The Catholic church, not being restricted by mundane things like taxes and electors, could afford to establish residential schools wherever it seemed propitious.
 The Anglican Church in New Brunswick operated, from about 1820 until at least 1870, "Madras Schools" along the lines drawn by Andrew Bell.
 The Anglican system was useful, notes a biographer of Bell, "when funds were sparse and teachers in very short supply."